nhsuk/wagtail-nhsuk-frontend/docs/components/README.md

 # Components

-There are two different types of component.
+There are a few different types of component which should be used in different ways.

 ### Blocks